ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 That's it; you now have all you need to process your data.

-# Part 2
+# Part 2.
+Proposed workflow R code

 Part one of these guidelines have guided you through the installation of all the software needed to process your data into the formats specified in the data call.
-Now, part two will focus on guiding you through the steps3 blocks that comprise the workflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R
+Now, part two will focus on guiding you through the  3 blocks that comprise the workflow: eflalo\_tacsat\_preprocessing.R, eflalo\_tacsat\_analysis\_R and data\_submission.R

 The aim is to get your data converted into the format specified in ICES DATSU: [http://datsu.ices.dk/web/selRep.aspx?Dataset=145](http://datsu.ices.dk/web/selRep.aspx?Dataset=145)